History of New Zealand: 2000s and 2010s

 The Fifth Labour Government led by Helen Clark was formed following the December 1999 election.
 In power for nine years, it maintained most of the previous governments' economic reforms – restricting government intervention in the economy much more so than previous governments – while putting more emphasis on social policy and outcomes.
 For example, employment law was modified to give more protection to workers, and the student loan system was changed to eliminate interest payments for New Zealand resident students and graduates.

 New Zealand retains strong but informal links to Britain, with many young New Zealanders travelling to Britain for their "OE" (overseas experience) due to favourable working visa arrangements with Britain.
 Despite New Zealand's immigration liberalisation in the 1980s, Britons are still the largest group of migrants to New Zealand, due in part to recent immigration law changes that privilege fluent speakers of English.
-One constitutional link to Britain remains – New Zealand's head of state, the Queen in Right of New Zealand, is a British resident.
+One constitutional link to Britain remains – New Zealand's head of state, the King in Right of New Zealand, is a British resident.
 However, British imperial honours were discontinued in 1996, the governor-general has taken a more active role in representing New Zealand overseas, and appeals from the Court of Appeal to the Judicial Committee of the Privy Council were replaced by a local Supreme Court of New Zealand in 2003.
 There is public debate about whether New Zealand should become a republic, with public sentiment divided on the issue.